-In most instances, an organisation would be considered to be outsourcing when it is involved in an arrangement, usually contractual, where a third-party service provider performs a process, service or function on behalf of the organisation which it would have otherwise have carried out itself.
+In most instances, an organisation would be outsourcing when it participates in an arrangement, usually contractual, where a third-party service provider performs a process, service, or function on behalf of the organisation which it would otherwise have conducted itself.
 So, for example, a Highway Authority may outsource the functions of highway inspection and / or highway maintenance to a third-party provider.